-- Do not block flow of air to or from the boiler. - Should overheating occur, or gas supply fail to shut off, do not turn off or disconnect electrical supply to pump.
-Shut off the gas supply at a location external to the appliance.
+Do not block flow of air to or from the boiler.

+Should overheating occur or the gas supply fail to shut off, do not turn off or disconnect the electrical supply to the pump.
+Instead, shut off the gas supply at a location external to the appliance.